vaimo/product-reviews-summarizer-docs/README.md

 > 1. Configure your app URL in `openapi.json` (replace `{{your_app_url}}` with your deployed app's URL).
 > 2. Run:
 >    ```bash
->    aio api-mesh:create -c mesh.json --env .env
+>    aio api-mesh:create -c mesh.json
 >    ```
 >    This will create the API Mesh, and GraphQL endpoints will be automatically generated for your REST API.